morpho-org/morpho-token/certora/README.md

 The [`certora/confs`](confs) folder contains a configuration file for each corresponding specification file for both the Ethereum and the Optimism version.

-The [`certora/helpers`](helpers) folder contains a harnesses to expose internal functions of the DelegationToken.
+The [`certora/helpers`](helpers) folder contains a harness to expose internal functions of the DelegationToken.

+The [`certora/Makefile`](Makefile)  is used to track and perform the required modifications on source files.